-Jon-Eric Steinbomer, CHT
+Jon-Eric Steinbomer, LPC-A, MA, CHT

-Mindfulness-Based Somatic Psychotherapist
+Mindfulness-Based Somatic Psychotherapy

 Jon-Eric is currently available to both in-person and telepresence clients.

-$150/50-minute session, individual
+$150/50-minute session, individual or couples

 I accept a small number of reduced-fee clients.
 Please get in touch, and we can discuss your needs.